jjohns60/HistoricalSnowAnalysis/README.md

 # Historical Snow Analysis

-This project deals with analyzing and downloading snow data
+This project deals with analyzing and downloading snow data [need to update]

 ## Files